Our Future

 To achieve this, the Trustees have developed a medium term Business Plan which is revised every 2 years.

-STAGE 1 & 2: Roofing and Low Cost Redevelopment Programme
+STAGE 1 & 2: Roofing and Essential Redevelopment Programme

-Since 2011, there has been much hard work and over £150,000 of funds have been secured and invested in urgent roof repairs and a range of internal improvements such as the installation of the projector & large screen, reconfiguring rooms to provide greater flexibility, upgrading hall lighting and WiFi, and the creation of additional toilet facilities.
+Between 2011 and 2021 £150,000 of funds were secured and invested in urgent roof repairs and a range of internal improvements such as the installation of the projector & large screen, re-configuring rooms to provide greater flexibility, upgrading lighting and WiFi, and the creation of additional toilet facilities.

 STAGE 3: Capital Redesign Project

 Trustees have consulted with key users to review the current Chantry Centre design and assess how best to fully maximise the significant potential the building offers for the benefit of the local community.
-This Capital Programme is the next major step and we are currently finalising plans which:
+This Capital Programme, which started in 2022, is ongoing with a focus on:

-Reduces operating costs and improves the centre's sustainability - 30 solar panels were installed on the roof of the Chantry Centre in December 2022, which should be able to produce 10,000 units per year.
-We are currently looking to replace inefficient appliances throughout the building and working on ways to reduce energy consumption.
+• Reducing operating costs and improving the centre's sustainability - 30 solar panels were installed on the roof of the Chantry Centre in December 2022, and in the period February to June 2023 (before building works started) daytime consumption reduced by 43% and night use by 23%.
+We are currently replacing inefficient appliances throughout the building and with a grant from Summerfield Charitable Trust we are installing LED lighting.

-Improves accessibility of the centre - planning permission was granted in December 2022 for accessibility improvements to the rear of the building by the introduction of a new 'Stage Door' entrance with ramp and increased signage.
+• Improving accessibility of the centre - planning permission was granted in December 2022 for accessibility improvements to the rear of the building with a new 'Stage Door' entrance to the Hall and Garden Room including, for the first time, ramp access.